mkp170791/numpy/doc/source/reference/c-api/coremath.rst

 .. versionadded:: 1.3.0

-Starting from numpy 1.3.0, we are working on separating the pure C, "computational" code from the python dependent code.
-The goal is twofolds: making the code cleaner, and enabling code reuse by other extensions outside numpy (scipy, etc...).
+Starting from numpy_demo 1.3.0, we are working on separating the pure C, "computational" code from the python dependent code.
+The goal is twofolds: making the code cleaner, and enabling code reuse by other extensions outside numpy_demo (scipy, etc...).

 NumPy core math library
 -----------------------

-The numpy core math library ('npymath') is a first step in this direction.
+The numpy_demo core math library ('npymath') is a first step in this direction.
 This library contains most math-related C99 functionality, which can be used on platforms where C99 is not well supported.
 The core math functions have the same API as the C99 ones, except for the npy_* prefix.

-The available functions are defined in <numpy/npy_math.h> - please refer to this header when in doubt.
+The available functions are defined in <numpy_demo/npy_math.h> - please refer to this header when in doubt.

 Floating point classification